10 Tips To Keep Children Safe Over the Christmas Holidays

 Many of us will want to include our furry family in the festivities, but be vigilant about supervising the interaction between the children and the animals.
 Children who are wired on sugar and excitement can get physically rough with your small animals.
 There are many hazards for animals over the holiday season.
 Be sure that the children do not feed the animals or offer them inappropriate, dangerous toys and decorations.

-7. Holidays Away from Home
+7. Keep Your Children Safe For Holidays Away from Home

 Safety items you utilize at home may not be available at your friends or relatives homes if you travel over the Christmas holidays.
 The lack of safety gates and cupboard locks can create serious safety hazards for your little ones.
 Nothing will ever beat conscientious supervision by the parents.